PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_cr.rst

 #.
 Using a project's respective version control
     service (e.g. GitHub, BitBucket), create a
-    pull request to merge your changes into the parent version.
+    pull request to merge your commits into the parent version.
 Provide a title for what the feature adds and a longer desription with a change log. :numref:`pullrequest` and :numref:`pullrequestform`